Healthdirect Free Australian health advice you can count on.

 How are haemorrhoids diagnosed?

-• Digital rectal examination, where your doctor puts on gloves and places a lubricated finger inside the back passage to gently feel for any abnormalities.
+• Digital rectal examination — where your doctor puts on gloves and places a lubricated finger inside your back passage (bottom) to gently feel for any abnormalities.
 This is likely to be uncomfortable but will probably not be painful.

-• Proctoscopy, where your doctor examines the inside of the rectum using a proctoscope (a hollow tube with a tiny light at the end) to look for any swelling or other symptoms.
+• Proctoscopy — where your doctor examines the inside of your rectum (bottom) using a proctoscope (a hollow tube with a tiny light at the end).
+They will use this to look for any swelling or other signs.
 Again, this may be uncomfortable but will probably not be painful.

 In some cases, your doctor may refer you to a surgeon who can assess your haemorrhoids and recommend a treatment.